LunCoSim/lunco-sim/README.md

 ## Quick start
 1. Install [Godot 3.5](https://downloads.tuxfamily.org/godotengine/3.5/)
 2. Install [wget]() if you do not have it
+3. Git LFS installation

+    You can skip this section if **git lfs** is installed

+    1. Install git lfs:
+      a.
+MacOS:

+          `brew install git-lfs`

+        b.
+Other os check [git lfs](https://git-lfs.github.com)

+    2. Activate it (need only once on machine):

+       `git lfs install`

-3. Make sure that it's in PATH, e.g. you can start it from terminal using below command:
+4. Make sure that it's in PATH, e.g. you can start it from terminal using below command:

     godot

-4. Clone this repo in terminal
+5. Clone this repo in terminal

     `git clone --depth=1 git@github.com:LunCoSim/lunco-sim.git`

-5. Change directory
+6. Change directory

     `cd lunco-sim`

-6. Install [Install Godot Package Manager](https://github.com/LunCoSim/godot-package-manager) guide and all dependencies
+7. Install [Install Godot Package Manager](https://github.com/LunCoSim/godot-package-manager) guide and all dependencies

     `./gpm_install.sh`

-7. Run project by clicking on "project.godot" in "game" folder or
+8. Run project by clicking on "project.godot" in "game" folder or

     `godot game/project.godot`

-8. If you start it for the first time wait till it imports all the dependencies.
+9. If you start it for the first time wait till it imports all the dependencies.
-9. Close Godot.
+10. Close Godot.
 DO NOT SAVE THE PROJECT
-10. Open project again
+11. Open project again
-11. Run the game
+12. Run the game

 ## FOLLOW US
 1. [Twitter](https://twitter.com/LunCoSim)